mostafa-m1992/phpPracticeOne/README.md

 # phpPracticeOne
-the first practice for php
+the first practice for php/
+in this file I just wrote a few code for inserting data